-The Windsor dog sledding company, owned and operated by Kathy Bennett and Alex MacLennan, is dedicated to sharing what Siberian huskies have to offer: unconditional love, respect, and remarkable energy.
+If you’re looking for dog sledding in Vermont options, then look no further than Braeburn Siberians of Windsor.
+The company, owned and operated by Kathy Bennett and Alex MacLennan, is dedicated to sharing what Siberian huskies have to offer: unconditional love, respect, and remarkable energy.
 It’s clear that after an outing on the trails, Kathy and Alex want their dogs to get full credit for the ride.

-“Don’t thank me, thank the dogs,” Kathy cheerfully tells us after a 30-minute dog sledding excursion at the Path of Life Garden in Windsor.
+“Don’t thank me, thank the dogs,” Kathy cheerfully tells us after a dog sledding excursion in Windsor.
 We follow her lead, petting and thanking the Siberian huskies for a wonderful trek through the cold Vermont snow.

 With names like Aster, Juno, Aspen, and Phoebe, the huskies are helping to keep Kathy and Alex’s sledding business running like clockwork during the winter months.
 Most of all, the dogs get to spend the coldest months of the year doing what they truly enjoy.

 Adventures of Dog Sledding in Vermont

 Kathy and Alex started Braeburn Siberians more than a dozen ago after their daughter Elizabeth, then 9, expressed an interest in dog sledding.
 Since dog sledding had long intrigued Kathy and the couple were already avid dog lovers, the idea was a natural fit.

 Sled dogs have coexisted with humans for many thousands of years in the northern regions of North America and Siberia.
 That coexistence and partnership is the very foundation of dog sledding, Kathy says.